Island-hopping in the Bahama: Nassau, Exuma and Eleuthera 5-Day Itinerary.

 I’m also stressing the “Nassau” part because you gotta make sure you choose Nassau as your starting point for your excursion and not any other islands.
 Some people book their swim with pigs tour on Staniel Cay, Exuma island because the price is a whole lot cheaper than other offers, then later realize they have to chart an expensive boat or plane from Nassau to take them to the Exuma island to hop on the tour itself.

 The excursion will mostly be done by powerboat where a sea captain will take you and 20 other people all around the Exuma Islands to visit different point of interests (cays).
-The excursion also should include a mean for you to travel from Nassau to the Exuma to begin your tour, either also by another powerboat, or by a better and more expensive way which is by plane.
+The excursion also should include a mean for you to travel from Nassau to the Exuma to begin your tour, either also by another powerboat, or by a faster and more expensive way which is by plane.

 It all depends on your budget, but I ended up choose the latter because of several reasons I’ll share with you right below.

-Are you comfortable around 20-25 people packed in a crowded boat under the scorching sun and humid air?
-The more people means the less time you have to enjoy at each stop due to the disembarking process and vice versa.
+- Are you comfortable around 20-25 people packed in a crowded boat under the scorching sun and humid air?
+The more people mean the less time you have to enjoy at each stop due to the disembarking process and vice versa.
 It’s also more difficult to get close to the animals when 25 people in your group are sharing the activity while 20 more in another group are also just arriving.

 If you get to Exuma by plane instead, you’ll actually start off much earlier at around 7:30AM.
 It’s very likely that this type of excursion also offers a hotel pickup/dropoff if you need one.
 After the boarding process and flight, you will start your boat tour at approximately 9AM and hit the first stop at 9:15AM.
 You find yourself on the islands with just your own group of 10-12 other people plus the captain.

-The excursion with plane transfer is typically 4x less crowded and gives more time for you to interact and enjoy the activities.
-While you’re visiting several the cays, people who take the boat transfer from Nassau would still be on the boat ride here.
+The excursion with plane transfer is typically a 4x less crowded and more time for you to interact and enjoy the activity.
+While you’re enjoying all the cays, people who takes the boat transfer from Nassau would still be taking the boat ride here.
 You might see one or two other tours where people come from the Great Exuma Island, but no one has the first dip as early as your excursion.
-At the end of the tour, you probably make your return to Nassau by 3PM which gives you plenty of time to do something else on the main island.
+At the end of the tour, you probably make your return to Nassau by 3PM which gives you plenty of time to do something else on Nassau.

-Now what are the drawbacks of booking an Exuma excursion with air travel?
-Well, the first thing as you know it, is cost.
 The average expense for a couple on the Exuma excursion with boat transfer is a little less than $900, but it will set you back over $1400 for the same excursion but with air transfer.
 Another thing to consider is, the cabin on these planes is often small and isn’t as comfortable as the one you took to Nassau in the beginning.
 It is also very LOUD since the seats are super close to the engines.
 Don’t make the same mistake we did, bring earplugs!

 But whichever route you believe is best for you, the typical Exuma excursion likely includes these stops: